tejeez/suo/README.md

 which are primarily made for FSK packet waveforms similar to those used by typical small radio chips.
 It supports the common preamble-syncword-payload format with 2-GFSK modulation.
+It's not a very high performance modem, but it's already useful and also helps test other parts of the software.

+There's also a PI/4 DQPSK burst modem primarily made for TETRA experimentation, but it could grow to a more general phase-shift keying modem as well.

+Other, better modems are being developed.

 ## Compiling it